 - 1. To develop knowledge and understand the underlying principles and concepts relating to financial accounting. - 2.
+To prepare financial statements from incomplete records for businesses. - 3.
 To apply knowledge and understanding of generally accepted accounting principles and practices in complying with the relevant accounting and financial reporting standards.

-- (A) Introduction to accounting concepts and principles, double entry systems, books of prime entry and ledgers. - (B) Adjusting entries, such as accruals, prepayments, bad debts, allowances for doubtful debts and correction of errors. - (C) Statement of bank reconciliation, including errors/ timing and permanent differences. - (D) Introduction to financial reporting, regulatory framework and Malaysia Financial Reporting standards. - (E) Accounting for property, plant and equipment, such as initial costs, subsequent measurement, depreciation, impairment and disposal of assets (MFRS116). - (F) Accounting for intangible assets, such as initial costs, subsequent measurement, impairment and disposal of assets (MFRS136). - (G) Accounting for investment property, such as initial costs, subsequent measurement, impairment and disposal of assets.
-(MFRS140) - (H) Accounting for sole proprietor, such as preparing accounts from incomplete records, statement of affairs and preparation of final accounts i.e., income statement and statement of financial position. - (I) Accounting for non-profit organization, clubs and societies. - (J) Accounting for conventional partnership such as change of partners, dissolution of partnership. - (K) Accounting for Limited Liability Partnership. - (L) Preparations of financial statements for public and private limited companies, such as items in the statement of profit or loss and other comprehensive income (i.e., revenue & expenses); and items in the statement of financial position (i.e., non-current and assets, non-current assets held for sale, equity, non-current and current liabilities). - (M) Preparation and analysis of statement of cash flows in accordance with MFRS107 Statement of cash flows. - (N) Computation and analysis of financial ratios, such as profitability, efficiency, liquidity, gearing/leverage ratios.
+- (A) Introduction to accounting concepts and principles, double entry systems, books of prime entry and ledgers. - (B) Adjusting entries, such as accruals, prepayments, bad debts, allowances for doubtful debts and correction of errors. - (C) Statement of bank reconciliation, including errors/ timing and permanent differences. - (D) Accounting for property, plant and equipment, such as initial costs, subsequent measurement, depreciation, impairment and disposal of assets (MFRS116). - (E) Accounting for intangible assets, such as initial costs, subsequent measurement, impairment and disposal of assets (MFRS136). - (F) Accounting for investment property, such as initial costs, subsequent measurement, impairment and disposal of assets (MFRS140). - (G) Accounting for sole proprietor, such as preparing accounts from incomplete records, statement of affairs and preparation of final accounts i.e., income statement and statement of financial position. - (H) Accounting for conventional partnership such as change of partners, dissolution of partnership. - (I) Accounting for Limited Liability Partnership. - (J) Preparations of financial statements for public and private limited companies, such as items in the statement of profit or loss and other comprehensive income (i.e., revenue & expenses); and items in the statement of financial position (i.e., non-current and assets, non-current assets held for sale, equity, non-current and current liabilities). - (K) Preparation and analysis of statement of cash flows in accordance with MFRS107 Statement of cash flows.

+(L) Computation and analysis of financial ratios, such as profitability, efficiency, liquidity, gearing/leverage ratios.